zcoriarty/Loan-Default-Prediction/README.md

 # Loan-Default-Prediction
 Main file to look at: sklearn.ipynb

-## Reason for the project
-My dad was applying for house loan and was nervous about whether or not he would get it, so I figured I would make a model that would predict whether or not he would recieve a loan based on his features/credentials.

 ## Preprocessing
 1. CSV is fed into a Pandas DataFrame and is cleaned to have the correct types.